Arthemyst/book_store/README.md

 Possible is to CREATE new book by choosing parameters.

 Detail of specific book:
-Adress to check specific book: https://bookstore-pl-123.herokuapp.com/books/<specific id> -> ex. https://bookstore-pl-123.herokuapp.com/books/2
+Adress to check specific book: https://bookstore-pl-123.herokuapp.com/books/"specific id" -> ex. https://bookstore-pl-123.herokuapp.com/books/2
 Possible is to DELETE, PATCH (full or partial update) or PUT

 Possible to check version of api: